Keys to the Game: Bulls vs Lakers (11.21.17)

-Offensively, the Bulls would like to launch anywhere between 85-to-90 shots overall, with at least 30 coming from beyond the 3-point arc.
-To give themselves a chance of achieving these objectives, Chicago has to make the ball hop from player-to-player and from one side of the court to the other.
-To generate open looks at the basket the Bulls have to force LA’s defense to continually shift.
-They can’t allow the Lakers time to set-up and clog driving lanes to the rim.
-Freely sharing the ball also gets everyone involved in the action.
-The Bulls are at their most effective when the ball finds its way into every player’s hands.
-To that end they’ll need to show up with an aggressive mindset and doggedly take advantage of every opportunity to drive the ball deep into the paint.
-Together, Chicago also needs to crash the boards at both ends of the floor, and if they fail to corral a missed shot or scoop-up a loose ball, they can’t mentally check-out or forget to get back defensively and deny LA opportunities to ramp up its attack.
+Offensively, the Bulls would like to put up between 85 to 90 shots a game, with at least 30 coming from beyond the 3-point arc.
+Ideally, and much like the Lakers, the vast majority of Chicago's attempts should come from inside the arc, hopefully no more than 17-feet away from the rim.
+To achieve such a goal it is imperative the Bulls do a good job of sharing the ball, keeping it hopping from player-to-player and from one side of the court to the other.
+In order to get a decent amount of open looks at the rim the Bulls must force the defense to constantly shift.
+They can't allow the Lakers the luxury of being able to repeatedly set-up on defense and shut-off driving lanes to the rim.
+Freely sharing the ball also keeps everyone on offense involved in the action.
+The Bulls are at their most effective when the ball finds its way into each player's hands while everyone constantly darts in-and-out of the paint and around the arc.
+To that end Chicago's primary ballhandlers, Kris Dunn, Jerian Grant and also Antonio Blakeney and Justin Holiday, will need to come into tonight's game with an aggressive mindset and endlessly look for openings to drive the ball deep into the paint, establishing an eagerness to take the action directly to the rim.
+As a team, the Bulls will also need to collectively crash the boards hard at both ends of the floor, and if they come up short in corralling a missed shot or a loose ball, never fail to hustle back on defense to deny the Lakers the opportunity to ramp up their attack in transition.